Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Barham indicates that there are 55 active transport stops currently operating within the area.
-These stops serve a mix of bus routes, with a total of 7 individual routes providing service to these locations.
-Collectively, these routes facilitate 72 weekly passenger trips.
-The accessibility of transport in Barham is rated as good, with residents typically located approximately 379 meters away from the nearest transport stop.
+The analysis of public transport in Barham shows that there are currently 55 active transport stops operating within the area.
+These stops serve a mix of bus routes, with a total of 7 individual routes providing service.
+This results in 72 weekly passenger trips across all routes combined.
+The accessibility of transport in Barham is rated as good, with residents typically located an average distance of 379 meters from their nearest transport stop.
 As a primarily residential area, most residents commute outward for work or other purposes.
-The dominant mode of transportation remains car usage at 87%, while walking accounts for 11%.
+The dominant mode of transportation among residents is the car, used by 87% of them, while 11% prefer walking.

-On average, there are 1.4 vehicles per dwelling in Barham.
-According to the 2021 Census data, which may reflect conditions influenced by COVID-19, only 12.7% of residents work from home.
-The service frequency averages out to approximately 10 trips per day across all routes, equating to roughly 1 weekly trip per individual stop.
+On average, there are 1.4 vehicles owned per dwelling in Barham.
+According to the 2021 Census data, which may have been influenced by COVID-19 conditions, only a relatively low 12.7% of residents work from home.
+The service frequency across all routes averages out to approximately 10 trips per day, equating to roughly 1 weekly trip per individual stop.

 Frequently Asked Questions - Transport